 Localisation is another key feature of translation technology – this goes hand-in-hand with its accessibility and principle to remain barrier-free.
 No two grassroots suppliers are the same: they face individualised challenges in their work, and digital translation can better allow and encourage them to express this.
 Breaking down communication barriers via a range of media offers accessibility: BoP individuals should be able to convey their opinions, be that through using their voice, via a video, or in writing.
 The absence of software that requires downloading also opens up possibilities, as well as the availability of hundreds of languages and dialects within that programme.

 Facilitating two-way information flow and making its input as individualised and customisable as possible greatly improves how a company can leverage the data it gathers.
 It’s not in anyone’s best interest to simply extract broader, more detailed data from the BoP – a more inclusive and ethical solution must also ensure information is shared.
 The days of one-way flows of VoC findings are over.

 Improving Sustainability via the Voice of Customer

 How does all of this translate into contributing to a more sustainable approach for companies to take?
 Firstly, the localised nature of translation technology facilitates the dissemination of accurate, contextualised reports on ecology, working conditions, and issues affecting BoP workers.
-The two-way flow of information built into this approach means that such feedback can be passed on with ease, and decision makers are held accountable.
-A value chain with an effective grievance mechanism (in the form of grassroots reporting software) is one rooted in an ethos which prioritises accountability.
+The two-way flow of information built into this approach means that such feedback can be passed on with ease, and decision-makers are held accountable.
+A value chain with an effective grievance mechanism (in the form of grassroots reporting software) is one rooted in an ethos that prioritises accountability.